wso2/samples-apim/thrift-analytics-data-provider/README.md

 This extracts and populates necessary attributes of API Analytics events from WSO2 APIM 4.2.0, as required by the [Thrift Data Publisher](../thrift-analytics-publisher).

-In order to collect the response message size, the `thrift.data.provider.collect.response.message.size` property needs to be explicitly set to `true`, as shown below.
+In order to collect the response message size, the `build_response_message` property needs to be explicitly set to `true`, as shown below.
 The value of this property will be `false` by default.

 ```toml
 [apim.analytics]